gruijter/netgear.js/README.md

 		console.log(error);
 	});

-// get a list of attached devices with more information (only for certain firmwares?) router.getAttachedDevices2()
+// get a list of attached devices with more information (only for SOAP V3?) router.getAttachedDevices2()
 	.then((result) => {
 		console.log(result);